We've compared the Spread Betting Platforms for traders based in UK.

 Starting spread betting in the UK is quite easy and quick.

 Step 1) Choose a Regulated Spread Betting Broker: The first thing that you need to do is to choose a broker.
 You must ensure that the broker is regulated by the FCA.
 This is because regulated brokers are safe to trade through and the likelihood of investor fraud is low.
-FCA-regulated brokers need to put lots of safety practices in place which is favourable for the trader.
+FCA-regulated brokers need to put lots of safety practices in place which is favorable for the trader.

 You can check whether a broker is regulated by the FCA by going on their website.
 An FCA-regulated broker will display their license number on their website itself.